Let’s start this Wargaming Week, covering the 22nd through to the 29th of April.

 “Bringing Bazistan to Life” is actually one of my goals this year as I want to make my battles in that dusty imagi-nation to life.
 The Eureka Civilian packs are a great start but there are other things that provide distractions for troops operating there.

 Afghan Civilians on bikes: Another new release, these bikes are going to really help make the streets come to life.
 They are also going to be pretty fun to paint.

 Goat Herd: Since Dispatches 2, Skirmish Sangin has included an option for the Taliban which is to include a herd of goats to wander round the map nibbling at anything that looks vaguely tasty – like a well camouflaged soldier.
 As the book specifies the size of the herd, I’ve picked up 12 goats in total which also include two herders.

 Donkey train: Ready to fill the roads or be spotted trekking down mountain passes, this pack of three mules (plus handlers) will either be making towns looked lived in or be an objective to be checked for smuggling.
-I also grabbed three donkeys for ambient reasons and will probably paint one white.
+I also grabbed three donkeys for ambient reasons.

 Donkey carts: Alongside the train, I picked up two donkey carts.
 One is loaded with boxes while the other is stacked high with barrels.
 These carts occupy a chunk of space and might be a pain for larger vehicle rolling round the town.